Table of Contents

 Caution

 If the target is not manually unloaded, TargetController.TargetLost may be called when the session stops.
-If the session is not manually stopped, it may be called during the OnDestroy process of the session.
-Since the execution order of Unity's OnDestroy is not guaranteed, objects used in the event need to be checked for validity to avoid accessing already destroyed objects during the OnDestroy process.
+If the session is not manually stopped, it may be called during the session's OnDestroy process.
+Since the execution order of Unity's OnDestroy is not guaranteed, validity checks must be performed on objects used in events to avoid accessing destroyed objects during the OnDestroy process.

 Next steps

-• Active control strategy introduces the default display and hide strategy for objects under the target, and how to adjust it as needed.
+• Active control strategy introduces the default show/hide strategy for objects under targets and how to adjust it as needed.